You know the feeling. It’s the “aaargh!” annoyance of a poorly designed website.

 The art of getting this stuff right is called UX design, which stands for User Experience design.
 It’s all about making a visitor’s experience with a website or application as simple and fuss-free as possible, hopefully adding a touch of delight along the way too.

 I know what annoys me about some websites but I thought it would be interesting to open it up a little.
-What are your bugbears?
-This isn’t just a cathartic exercise, it’s really helpful to understand (and inform others about) good and bad design practices.
+This wasn’t just a cathartic exercise, it’s really helpful to understand (and inform others about) good and bad design practices.

 Feel free to leave a comment below if you’d add anything else to the list.